Hyper personalization: Next level website personalization with Magnolia

 One-to-one web personalization

 One-to-one personalization, also known as hyper-personalization, entails going above and beyond birthday emails to give consumers a truly personalized experience.
-It involves capturing user intent and personalizing the customers experience—i.e, the next steps in their journey—based on that data.
+It involves capturing user intent and personalizing the customer’s experience—i.e, the next steps in their journey—based on that data.
+The next stage of web content personalization.

 During a recent webinar, which is available to view here, I noted that personalization is about listening to your visitors and seeing how they respond to your content.
 Personalization helps you determine the visitor’s intent towards your content, so you can deliver content that matches that intent in real time.